Written by Ambre Montespan - Updated on May 8, 2026

 Table of contents:

 Update: This article was originally published in March 2025.
 However, in June 2025, I received a complaint filed by the owner of Vibrations Positives with Google for alleged intellectual property infringement.
-The goal of this move is to get the article de-indexed—meaning hidden from search results—in order to keep potential buyers from properly informing themselves before placing an order with this store.
+The goal of this move is to get the article de-indexedâmeaning hidden from search resultsâin order to keep potential buyers from properly informing themselves before placing an order with this store.

 Vibrations Positives mainly criticizes me on three points:

-• The first is that I used their photographs, particularly the one at the beginning of this article, featuring an Asian woman lying down, which is also the banner on the Vibrations Positives homepage.
+is that I used their photographs, particularly the one at the beginning of this article, featuring an Asian woman lying down, which is also the banner on the Vibrations Positives homepage.
 Here is an excerpt from the complaint:

 What the owner of Vibrations Positives failed to mention in his complaint is that this image does not belong to him.
 In fact, it comes from a royalty-free image library.
 The image was created by Antoni Shkraba, who kindly made it available to everyone free of charge.
 You can verify this information and even download the image at this address.
-So Vibrations Positives is trying to make this article disappear by claiming ownership of an image that clearly isn’t theirs.
+So Vibrations Positives is trying to make this article disappear by claiming ownership of an image that clearly isnât theirs. -

-• The second is that I listed the company’s registered address .
-Here is another excerpt from the complaint:My review of the Vibrations Positives storeThis information is available on the store’s website, as well as on several official French government sites.
-Sharing a public address is not an intellectual property violation, but it does suggest that Vibrations Positives may be uncomfortable with customers being able to locate them—something that shouldn’t be an issue for a legitimate business.
+This information is available on the storeâs website, as well as on several official French government sites.
+Sharing a public address is not an intellectual property violation, but it does suggest that Vibrations Positives may be uncomfortable with customers being able to locate themâsomething that shouldnât be an issue for a legitimate business. - The third is that I took a few screenshots to highlight the various problems with this store, which is permitted under intellectual property law for criticism and informational purposes when itâs part of original contentâwhich is the case with this article.

 I have therefore decided to leave the article as it is.